leo-ard/LLM-With-Straps/README.md

 # LLM With Straps : An LLM Client That [Bootstraps](https://en.wikipedia.org/wiki/Bootstrapping_(compilers)) Itself

-Have you ever wondered what happens if you let a Large Language Model modify its own source code ?
+Have you ever wondered what happens if you let a Large Language Model client modify its own source code ?
 No need to wonder anymore with *LLM with straps*, a tiny shell utility that can modify itself to tailor it to your own specific needs.
 In other words, this LLM shell client can *bootstrap* itself.

 ## Bootstrapping ?
 What do you mean ?